Gesso Paintings

 2018 - 2023

-Since 2018, Miriam Loellmann has been working on the "Illusion and Is-ness Series", using the visual language of optical illusion and kinetic expression to create tactile and visual contrasts by the combining different materials.
+Since 2018, Miriam Loellmann has been working on the "Illusion and Is-ness Series", using the visual language of optical illusion and kinetic expression to create tactile and visual contrasts by combining different materials.

 Through these works, the artist investigates as well as discovers the complexity and multifaceted nature of the mind, thoughts and our attachment to them; at the same time, she channels the simplicity and clarity of presence.